CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description identifies the domain (Playwright E2E testing) and lists relevant topic areas, but reads more like a table of contents than an actionable skill description.
-It lacks concrete action verbs describing what the skill does and entirely omits 'when to use' guidance, making it difficult for Claude to reliably select this skill from a large pool.
+The description identifies the domain (Playwright E2E testing) and lists relevant topic areas, but it reads more like a table of contents than an actionable skill description.
+It lacks concrete action verbs describing what the skill does and entirely omits 'when to use' guidance, which are critical for Claude to select the right skill from a large pool.

 Suggestions